|

 region hosts numerous schools, colleges, and universities.
 FM services are

-the education sector.
+needed to maintain classrooms, laboratories, and campus grounds and to support the education sector.
 South Brazil attracts tourists with its beautiful

 landscapes and cultural heritage.
 FM services are critical for the maintenance